-UPDATE 1-Aluminium maker Norsk Hydro reports rise in quarterly profit
+UPDATE 2-Norsk Hydro rides aluminium price, divisions underperform

 * Adjusted EBIT NOK 2.9 bln vs forecast NOK 3.0 bln

-* Bauxite and rolled products below forecast, aluminium above
+* Bauxite, rolled products below forecast, aluminium above

 * Says demand remains strong